 ACWWA participates in the Cherry Creek Project Water Authority (CCPWA).
-CCPWA is expected to produce approximately 2,000 acre feet of firm annual yield water for the use of the members.
+CCPWA is expected to produce up to 2,000 acre feet of firm annual yield water, dependent on final configuration, for the use of the members.
 The amount of water to be received by each member will be based on each member's percentage of equity interest.
-ACWWA contributed over \$6,000,000 and expects to receive 42% of the water produced on the completion of future facilities.
+ACWWA contributed over \$7,000,000 and expects to receive 42% of the water produced on the completion of future facilities.